Lawyers are busy people.

 First, as the lawyer, you’ll need to input your own basic details.
 This helps sets up workflow automation features such as role assignments.
 You’ll then be asked to send an intake form to the potential client.

-Then, after the meeting, if it looks like you and your firm can help and work with the client, you’ll move forward by drawing up a representation agreement, asking the client to provide you any other required legal documents, and creating a client strategy plan.
+Then, after the meeting, if it looks like you and your firm can help and work with the client, you’ll move forward by drawing up a representation agreement, request other files like legal documents from your clients, and creating a client strategy plan.
 It’s during this section where the client onboarding really happens.

 The process ends once you’ve told the client about the strategy and confirmed what your next steps will be.